 Following the break, Robin Scagell describes a few of the events to look forward to in the night sky over the coming for months.
 Then Variable Star Section Director Tracie Heywood talks about Stars to Suit Your Lifestyle, showing how different types of variable star can suit different observers based on their opportunities to go out and observe.

-London meetings will also be held on Saturdays 29 July 2017 and 28 October 2017.
+London meetings will also be held on Saturday 28 October 2017 and Saturday 27 January 2018.
 Details to come.